CLI

 • <anycommand> --help will generally show helpful instructions.
 If you see <xyz>, that entire string is a place holder for an actual word, for example ls --help.

-• ls (list) list files and directories (folders are called directories in Linux land). ls -a will show any hidden files and directories, like ones starting with a ..
+• ls -a will show any hidden files and directories, like ones starting with a ..
+Preceeding a folder name with a . is common in the Linux world.

-• cd (change directory), cd .. backs up a level.
+• cd .. backs up a level in the directory structure

 • cat followed by a filepath, will show the contents of a text file.